Rajeshgulivindala/Assignment-3/AI_Developer.md

   - [ ] Visualize categorization accuracy and trends.
   - [ ] Allow users to compare categorized vs. non-categorized data.
   - [ ] Provide insights for improving categorization algorithms.

+  ## **Issue #2: Bias Detection and Mitigation**
+**Title:** Implement automated bias detection

+**User Story:**
+As an AI developer, I want to detect and mitigate biases in training data so that my AI models provide fair and reliable predictions.

+**Purpose:**
+To ensure AI models are trained on balanced datasets, reducing the risk of biased outcomes and improving model fairness.

+**Implementation Strategy:**
+- Develop algorithms to detect biases in datasets.
+- Provide tools for users to review and correct flagged biases.
+- Generate bias impact analysis reports.
+- Integrate bias detection into existing training workflows.

+**Priority:** High

+---